Mehul2203/Linux-Commands/README.md

 + When we open the terminal, by default we are in the home directory.
 + "|" pipe operator can be used for multiple commands in one line.
 + ctrl + c is used to kill any command.
 In case the result is taking a long time or stuck in a loop.
++ We can use up arrow key and down arrow key for parsing through the previous commands one by one and use them.
+It's a shortcut and saves time.

 ---